carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![SQS](https://d1.awsstatic.com/product-page-diagram_Amazon-SQS%402x.8639596f10bfa6d7cdb2e83df728e789963dcc39.png)

-- Fully managed, distributed Message Queue service that can be used for micro-services, distributed applications and serverless applications.
-In other words, a temporary repository for messages that are awaiting processing.
+- Fully managed, distributed **Message Queue** service that can be used for micro-services, distributed applications and serverless applications.
+In other words, **a temporary repository for messages that are awaiting processing**.
 - It **decouples infraestructure** (acts like a buffer between) the software component producing/saving data and the component receiving data for processing.
 - Specification for Standard SQS:
   - SQS guarantees that your **messages will be processed at least once**.